Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/3-Platform_Agnostic_Bytecode_Slides.md

 Notes:

-From left to right you can see different level of abstraction over the machine the code should be executed, generally the from an high level language you need two compilation step if you want to pass through a PAB.
+From left to right you can see different levels of abstraction over the program that will ultimately be run on some machine.
+Generally, from an high level language you need two compilation step if you want to pass through a PAB.

 Other examples of PABs used right now:
 + Inside the Linux Kernel -> eBPF